matty-r/urChat/README.md

 ======
 If you would like to assist in the development of urChat take a look at the Issues associated with the project.
 Please let me know if you wish to tackle a certain issue.

+=Update (23 DEC 14)

+* Added check to make sure a user doesn't already exist in the users list before attempting to add them.

+=Update (22 DEC 14)

+* Added support for 403(NoSuchChannel) and 461(NotEnoughParameters) - Goofybud16

 =Update (21 DEC 14)

 * Improved MessageHandler